Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using $J/\psi \to p \pi^{-}\bar{n}$

 Further studies with higher statistics and advanced techniques, including PWA to disentangle the $S$-wave and $P$-wave contributions, would be crucial for quantifying the role of these intermediate states in mediating the antineutron-proton interaction.

 The cross section for each signal process is determined using Eq.~(\ref{eq3}).
-The angular distribution of $\bar{n}$ from our partial wave analysis (PWA) of \jnp~ is used to determine the value of $l$.
-Since the $\bar{n}$ typically penetrates the beam pipe, the calculation is performed for each penetration instance, defined as $t/\sqrt{1-\text{cos}^{2}\theta(\bar{n})}$, where $t$ denotes the thickness of the oil layer.
-The resulting average path length is $l =$ 0.10565~cm.
-The oil layer composition has a mass fraction of $^{12}$C : $^{1}$H = 84.9\% : 15.1 \%, with a molar mass of 4.51~g$\cdot$mol$^{-1}$ and a density of 0.81~g$\cdot$cm$^{-3}$~\cite{BES_scatter3}.
-Since the proton in the signal process originates from $^{1}$H, the molar mass used in Eq.~(\ref{eq3}) is $M = 6.634$~g$\cdot$mol$^{-1}$, and the density remains $\rho = 0.81$~g$\cdot$cm$^{-3}$.
-The DT reconstruction efficiency, $\epsilon_{\rm{DT}}$, cannot be directly extracted from the DT MC samples because their $\cos\theta(\bar{n})$ distribution is inherited from \jnp~ and differs from that of \nppi.
+In this calculation, the DT reconstruction efficiency, $\epsilon_{\rm{DT}}$, cannot be directly extracted from the DT MC samples because their $\cos\theta(\bar{n})$ distribution is inherited from \jnp~ and differs from that of \nppi.
 For large values of $|\cos\theta(\bar{n})|$, the increased $\bar{n}$ penetration distance within the beam pipe enhances the likelihood of $\bar{n}p$ scattering.
 To account for this, we derive $\epsilon_{\rm{DT}}(\cos\theta(\bar{n}))$ from DT MC and reweight it to match the actual cos$\theta(\bar{n})$ distribution of the \nppi~ process.
-After reweighting, $\epsilon_{\rm{DT}}$ decreases to approximately 10\%, reflecting the greater difficulty in reconstructing tracks when $\bar{n}$ has a large absolute value of $\cos\theta$.
+After reweighting, the $\epsilon_{\rm{DT}}$ values decrease to 86\%--96\% of their uncorrected values, reflecting the greater difficulty in reconstructing tracks when $\bar{n}$ has a large absolute value of $\cos\theta$.
 The final values of $\epsilon_{\rm{DT}}$, along with the corresponding cross sections, are presented in Table~\ref{table3}.